Mia Farrow: Marriages and relationships

-Frank Sinatra

-On July 19, 1966, she married singer Frank Sinatra at the Las Vegas home of Jack Entratter.
-Farrow was 21 years old; Sinatra 50.
+On July 19, 1966, Farrow married singer Frank Sinatra at the Las Vegas home of Jack Entratter.
 Sinatra wanted Farrow to give up her acting career, which she initially agreed to do.
 She accompanied Sinatra while he was shooting several films, but soon grew tired of doing nothing and signed on to star in Roman Polanski's horror film Rosemary's Baby.

 Filming of Rosemary's Baby ran over its initial schedule, which angered Sinatra, who had cast Farrow in a role in his film The Detective (1968).
 After Farrow failed to report for filming, Sinatra cast Jacqueline Bisset in Farrow's role.

 In November 1967, while Farrow was filming Rosemary's Baby, Sinatra's lawyer served her with divorce papers.
 Their divorce was finalized in August 1968.

 Farrow later blamed the demise of the marriage on their age difference and said she was an "impossibly immature teenager" when she married Sinatra.
 The two remained friends until Sinatra's death.

 André Previn

 On September 10, 1970, Farrow married conductor and composer André Previn in London.
-She was 25, and he was 41.

 Farrow had begun a relationship with Previn while he was still married to his second wife, songwriter Dory Previn.
 When Farrow became pregnant, Previn left Dory and filed for divorce.
 Farrow, with two stepdaughters Claudia Previn and Alicia Previn, gave birth to twin sons in February 1970, and Previn's divorce from Dory became final in July 1970.

 Dory Previn later wrote a scathing song, titled "Beware of Young Girls", about the loss of her husband to Farrow.

 Previn and Farrow divorced in 1979.